 - Do your governance arrangements align with the new regime?

-If you need any help with these requirements, Bovill can help.
+We can help guide you through the trickiest areas of SM&CR.
 For example, we can assist you with your project, undertake a health check of your current processes and documentation, provide training on senior management responsibilities, as well as offering practical tips to achieve compliance.